TurboWarp/docs/docs/development/unsandboxed-extensions.md

 vm.setTurboMode(true)
 ```

 Dig around a while to find what you're looking for.
+You may find the [scratch-vm source code](https://github.com/TurboWarp/scratch-vm/) or [@turbowarp/types](https://github.com/turboWarp/types) to be useful resources.
+If you set up the TurboWarp/extensions repository completely, you get type completions for large chunks of the API by default.

 If your extension uses APIs only available to unsandboxed extensions, you should add this to the start somewhere to make it easier for people to figure out why the extension doesn't work if it is loaded as a sandboxed extension: